-What Is A Browlift
+What Is A Browlift?

 In most cases, a browlift is performed using an endoscope—a special surgical tool that has a video camera at the end.
-When an endoscope is used the incision is made in the hairline so that any scars will be almost undetectable once you are fully healed.
-The advantage of using an endoscope is that it allows your surgeon to manipulate the tissue and muscle without having to make large incisions.
+When an endoscope is used, the incision is made in the hairline at the temples (and sometimes in the upper eyelid crease) so that any scars will be almost undetectable once you are fully healed.
+This procedure can reposition eyebrows that are too low and bring them back to a more natural point.
+(Eyebrows that are naturally too high are a rare occurrence.)

 If you have a low forehead or deep sagging that cannot be corrected without reducing excess skin, a traditional browlift, which uses a full or partial coronal incision across the crown of the head, within or at the hairline, may be in order.